TommasoTarchi/autoRNAseq/gene_count-pipeline/README.md

 - If you want to use the pipeline only to remove duplicates (without running previous steps), please make sure that input BAM files are sorted.

+- If your pipeline contains the gene count step, please include the BAM indexing step as well.
+If you only want to run the gene count step, make sure your input BAM files are indexed.

 ## Parameters description